status-im/nimbus-eth2/docs/nbc_audit_2020/eth2_spec_core/attestation_processing_and_production.md

 The main application is the **beacon_node**, it has 2 mode of operations regarding accounts.
 With accounts managed in an integrated manner or managed in a split manner, something we call the VC/BN split (Validator Client / Beacon Node split).

-In both case, there is a need of a keystore to hold the validators' **signing keys.**
+In both cases, there is a need of a keystore to hold the validators' **signing keys.**

 ### 2.1 Reminder on Ethereum secret keys